ABA Therapy

 Verbal Behavior Intervention teaches children how to use language to communicate.
 This type of therapy uses motivation as the fundamental tenet for teaching language to children.

 Words are connected to their function.
 This means that when a child learns a word, they also learn about how it is used.
 For instance, the word toilet is taught with the action of using the facilities, clearly establishing the connection between the word and the action.
-The next time the child needs the bathroom, they know what words to use.
+The next time the child needs to go to the bathroom, they know what words to use.

 Natural Environment Teaching (NET)